Maxim-Mazurok/google-api-typings-generator/gapi.client.drive/readme.md

 await gapi.client.drive.files.list({  });

 /*
 Updates a file's metadata and/or content.
+When calling this method, only populate fields in the request that you want to modify.
+When updating fields, some fields might change automatically, such as modifiedDate.
 This method supports patch semantics.
 */
 await gapi.client.drive.files.update({ fileId: "fileId",  });